DOWN WALKING FOR HEALING AND DEVELOPMENT

 34. The quick sand.
 You are sinking into the quick sand as you walk, and with every step you go down, down, and down some more in an ever-accelerating downward motion.
-Somehow, you stay level, but the feeling is one of going downward and downward.
+Somehow, you stay level on the road or surface, but the feeling is one of going downward and downward.

 35. The big sucking mouth.
 Some people enjoy this visualization.
 Imagine a large creature that is under the earth with its mouth facing upward.
 It starts sucking you into its mouth.
 Harder and harder it pulls.
 It takes all your strength to keep from sinking into it.
 This exercise can be rather sensual, but that is okay if it helps you move energy downward more forcefully.

 36. The thumbs.
 Simply visualize moving energy from your head into your thumbs, as you walk forward.
 This will help keep your hands, elbows, shoulders and the entire body focused downward.

 37. The donuts.
 As you walk, imagine hundreds of donuts coming down around you, moving from your head to your feet.
 You are in the hole in the middle of the donuts.
 They squeeze your body as they move downward from your head to your feet.
 You can also have the donuts spin with the inside of the donut hole moving downward and the outside of the entire donut moving upward, if you wish.

 38. The single donut.
 Imagine a single donut that is lying horizontal, about 3 feet below the surface of the road or surface upon which you are walking.
 It is spinning, but not left to right.
 It is spinning so that the inside of the donut hole is moving downward and the outside of the donut is moving upward.
 This can help move energy downward from your head to your feet.